YohanesSenbeto/Event-Management-Sys/README.md

 -   TypeScript & Zod: Strongly typed codebase with robust validation.

-# Usage Guidelines:

--   Register or log in to your account.

--   Browse the list of Gebeya-Tech-products.

--   Add a new New products and sale.

-# Development Process:

--   Initial planning and wireframing

--   Setting up the project repository

--   Developing the back-end API

--   Creating the front-end components and integrating with the API

--   Conducting user testing and feedback sessions

--   Finalizing and styling the application

 # Project Structure

 -   Here’s a quick overview of the project structure: